open-rmf/rmf_traffic/rmf_traffic/src/rmf_traffic/README_OffsetCCD.md

 ### Rotations > 180

 The bilateral advancement algorithm can miss collisions due to large rotations (slide 40) and the root finder being unable to find a minima.
 To fix that, we deduce that if the rotation >= 180 degrees we divide up the CCD sweeping, ie. perform bilateral advancement from [0,0.5] of the spline and the same for [0.5,1] of the spline.
-See the `get_sweep_divisions` function.
+See the `Spline::get_ccd_sweep_markers` function.

 ### Curved trajectories